fluxninja/aperture/docs/content/reference/configuration/policies.md

 <dt>from</dt>
 <dd>

-(string) Use an attribute with no convertion
+(string) Use an attribute with no conversion

 Attribute path is a dot-separated path to attribute.